 How to Cook Rice on the Stove (VIDEO)

 Learn how to cook rice perfectly every time.
 This is our go-to method to make fluffy white rice and it doesn’t get any easier.
-No more gummy or hard rice!
 To cook rice on the stove, all you need is a medium saucepan with a tight-fitting lid.

 This post may contain affiliate links.
 Read my disclosure policy.

 Anyone can make this easy white rice!
 It is perfect for any recipe that calls for cooked white rice like our Fried Rice and is excellent served under saucy Chicken Broccoli Stir Fry.
-If you aren’t able to see the video below, make sure to turn off your adblocker.
+If you aren’t able to see the video below, make sure to turn off any blocking extensions in your browser.

 - Add white long-grain rice, salt, and butter (if using) to a medium saucepan.